EGR314-S-2026-201/EGR314-S-2026-201.github.io/docs/Appendix/01-Organization-Information/Append-Organization.md

 Then, answer the following question as a team:

-* Discord was the agreed .....
-* It is expected a responce of ... on the agreed timeframe of ....
-* John Doe with be the point of contact for instructor correspondence?
-Who is responsible?
-  * Will that be communicated with ... back to the group.
+Based on the information provided in the Team Member Communication Method, the group's primary method of communication will be Discord.
+We have created a server where we can easily send messages, images, and links.
+It is expected that all team members respond within a 2-day time frame.
+Instructor correspondence will be primarily done by the Assignment leader, and important information will be relayed back to the server.

-### Meeting Schedule and Coordiation
+### Meeting Schedule and Coordination

 >Your team should identify common times for meeting every week.
 If you are not meeting weekly, your team's chances of success this semester are low